Riley-Cox/ECE412-LatticeFPGA/README.md

   ```
   then run `sudo make` (This will take a long time)
 - From your home directory, open your shell rc file to edit (`vim .zshrc` or `vim .bashrc`) and add `export PATH="/opt/riscv/bin:$PATH"`
+- Then run `source .zshrc` if using zsh or `source .bashrc` if using bash

 ## Open Source Toolchain Setup